hmig/hmigme/src/pages/testing.md

 layout: layouts/two-column.njk
 title: Senior Accessibility Program Manager
 permalink: /resume.html
+intro: >-
-intro: Over the past few years, I have pivoted in my career from software engineering to accessibility program management.
+  Over the past few years, I have pivoted in my career from software engineering to accessibility program management.
 As Blackhawk Network’s first (and only) accessibility employee, I developed a comprehensive accessibility program that was implemented across the company globally.
 I would love the opportunity to do the same for your company.

+  Connect with me on [LinkedIn](https://www.linkedin.com/in/hmig/).
 aside: >-
   <h2 id="heading-education">Education</h2><h3>Duquesne
   University</h3><p>Master’s Degree in Media Arts and Technology.
 Graduated with